flatironinstitute/jax-finufft/README.md

 with the same Toolkit version as the CUDA runtime.
 However, in theory, this is not required as long as both JAX and jax-finufft use CUDA with the same major version.

+Note that jax is both a build-time and run-time dependency of jax-finufft.
+If the build-time version of jax is different from the run-time version, you may encounter issues.
+Most users will not need to worry about this, but if you do, consider installing jax-finufft without build isolation to enforce consistency.

 #### Notes on CUDA versions
 While jax-finufft may build with a wide range of CUDA versions, the resulting binaries may not be compatible with JAX (resulting in